jam-fhi/metix_automation_handout/README.md

 This command starts an express server to statically serve the sample website

-#### test
+#### testChrome or testFireFox

-This command runs the cucumber test framework
+This command runs the cucumber test framework, each command runs the specified browser.

-#### testServer
+#### testServerChrome or testServerFireFox

 This command uses the concurrently package to run the server and then run the test framework.
+Each command runs the specified browser.

 ## Dependencies